Benawi/Reciep-App/README.md

 ```
 $ rails db:create
 ```
-When you will add migration file then, you can add command like
+When you add a migration file, you can add commands like
 ```
 $ rails db:migrate
 ```